BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 ### The Jenkins Environment variables for the master Jenkins controller

+`JENKINS_HOME` is only set on a a computer where the Jenkins Controller is running.

 The URL for the Jenkins master server is `JENKINS_URL`, and should be set for every computer that participates in the Jenkins pipeline.
 The value should be the same as configured in the jenkins master configuration, for example `http://<DNS-resolvable-hostname>:<PortNumber>`.
-I have setup jenkins master running on port `4040` (becasue `8080` is too widely used as the default by many other http-accessible application)
+I have setup jenkins controller running on port `4040` (becasue `8080` is too widely used as the default by many other http-accessible application)

 ### Environment variables for using the Jenkins-CLI